RStelzle/rstfuns/README.md

 Roll-Call-Data is one of the workhorse-data-sources of the sociology of legaslatures, as it is -depending on the legislative body of interest- relatively accessible.
 One topic of interest to be tackled with Roll-Call-Data might be cohesion or discipline (for a distinction of the two see Özbudun (1970)) of parliamentary groups.
 For questions of this kind `rstfuns` contains two functions `calc_attina_index()` and `calc_rice_index()`.
 Both indices can be used to measure cohesion within a set of legislators for a given vote.

+That being said, Roll-Call-Data should not be analysed without a word of caution: As roll-call-votes are not staged randomly, any inferences taken from a sample of roll-call-votes on the population of all votes are built on shaky grounds.
+For a great overview see Carrubba et al. (2006).

 #### `calc_attina_index()`

 `calc_attina_index()` is used to calculate "Attina's index of agreement" (see Attina (1990: pp. 564f.)).
 Attina's index of agreement can be used for votes with the option to abstain from the vote, like in the European Paraliament. `calc_attina_index()` takes a vector (max. `length()` = 3) of the amount/share of votes for "yes", "no" and "abstain".
 When the vector is shorter than `length() = 3`  it is assumed that no legislators voted for the missing option(s).